-Take a step back in time and learn about the prairie grass lands of Custer State Park and how staff, who once lived in this building, strive to keep in healthy.
+Take a step back in time and learn about the prairie grasslands of Custer State Park and how staff, who once lived in this building, strive to keep it healthy.

-MEMORIAL DAY - LABOR DAY

-Open 8 a.m. to 6 p.m.
+MEMORIAL DAY - LABOR DAY Open 8 a.m. to 6 p.m.

-LABOR DAY - SEPTEMBER 30 Open 9 a.m. to 4 p.m.
+LABOR DAY - SEPTEMBER 27 Open 9 a.m. to 4 p.m.

-OCTOBER 1 - MEMORIAL DAY Closed
+SEPTEMBER 28 - MEMORIAL DAY Closed

 GORDON STOCKADE

 Located near the west entrance of the park on Highway 16A.

 The Gordon Stockade is built on the original site of the the historic structure and tells the story of this short-lived illegal occupation in 1874-1875.

-OPEN YEAR ROUND CAMPING RESERVATIONS: CAMPSD.COM | 1.800.710.2267 CUSTER STATE PARK WILDLIFE Custer State Park is one of the few places in the world to see an abundance of wildlife in their natural habitat.
+OPEN YEAR ROUND

+CUSTER STATE PARK WILDLIFE

+Custer State Park is one of the few places in the world to see an abundance of wildlife in their natural habitat.
 Visitors may encounter a variety of wildlife throughout the park's 71,000 acres, including along trails, in the campgrounds, and beside the road.
 Wildlife Loop Road is particularly known for its common sightings of buffalo, pronghorn, and prairie dogs, but keep an eye out for white-tailed and mule deer, elk, bighorn sheep, and a host of birds and smaller wildlife as well.
 For the best results, travel the loop during the early morning or later in the evening when wildlife are most active.

+MANAGING THE WILDLIFE

+Within the borders of Custer State Park, staff help manage the wildlife populations through several means.

+RESEARCH

-MANAGING THE WILDLIFE Within the borders of Custer State Park, staff help manage the wildlife populations through several means.
-RESEARCH Working with several colleges, park staff have conducted a number of research projects on many of the animals found in the park, including monitoring where the bison graze and migrate.
-This is an ongoing project, and in the summer of 2024, you may still see collars on certain bison.
+Working with several colleges, park staff have conducted a number of research projects on many of the animals found in the park, including monitoring where the bison graze and migrate.
+This is an ongoing project, and in the summer of 2025, you may still see collars on certain bison.
 Other past projects include elk movements and grazing patterns, as well as bobcat and mountain lion numbers.
-PARK SAFELY Stopping, parking, or standing in the road is dangerous.
-Large vehicles have limited visibility.
-Other drivers may be distracted by wildlife and scenery.
-Stay aware of traffic at all times. - " Use pullouts to stop. - " Park with all four tires fully to the right of the white line. - " When your vehicle is moving, keep doors closed and arms, cameras, and children inside. - " Do not stop your vehicle in the road or block it with tripods, chairs, or other objects. - " If wildlife are nearby, stay inside your vehicle.

 Through research projects such as these, the park hopes to better understand how the animals of the park use the area, so we can fine tune our management practices.

+HUNTING

-HUNTING Some animal species in the park are managed through hunting programs.
+Some animal species in the park are managed through hunting programs.
 Hunting helps reduces the size of the populations, preventing overcrowding within the park, which ensures adequate habitat for all our animals.
 Species managed through hunting include bison, elk, deer, pronghorn, mountain lion, and turkey.

+AUCTION

-AUCTION Some of the bison and burros are sold at our annual auction.
+Some of the bison and burros are sold at our annual auction.
 This is another way for the park to reduce the size of the herds and prevent overcrowding within the park.

 PLEASE DON'T FEED US!

 Feeding the park's wildlife is prohibited.
 Feeding any wild animal can be dangerous to both you and the animal.

-KEEP YOUR DISTANCE When viewing wildlife, please remain in your vehicle or stay at least 100 yards from bison, elk, and other animals.
+KEEP YOUR DISTANCE

+When viewing wildlife, please remain in your vehicle or stay at least 100 yards from bison, elk, and other animals.
 Regardless of distance, if any wild animal changes its behavior due to your presence, you are too close.

 Please back away.